Why You Hate Your Voice and How to Fix It

 - Yawn with your mouth closed as if you're trying to stifle a yawn.

 You must exercise the tongue and the soft palate on a daily basis.
 Then, forget them and let them work on their own.
 Let them do their job.

 Because a closed throat results in a nasal sound, this exercise will help reduce speaking through your nose.
 The back of the throat needs to be open as we speak.

 - Using the word 'yeah,' repeat several times.
 The sound should not be whiney or nasal with the throat open.
 Learn to do this exercise using different consonants and vowels.

 - This requires daily exercising for several weeks before the nasal-ness is completely gone.

 Step 4: Change Your Voice by Regulating Your Pitch

-You can actually speak by generating sound from different places in the body called vocal registers.
-Each of these registers vibrate at different rates of speed to produce sound.
+You can actually speak and sing by generating sound from different places in the body called vocal registers.
+Each of these registers vibrates at different rates of speed to produce sound.

 This step will teach you how to regulate your pitch (high, medium, or low).
 Let's say you don't like your voice because it's too high and you sound like a child.
 (Ladies, have you ever answered the phone and been asked if your mommy is home?)